KygoSkyrus/skychat/NOTES.md

 # Todo
--implement group chat/option to create a group and add members -delete msg
+-implement group chat/option to create a group and add members
+- implement that when clicked on profile photo of user/// it zooms up and shows since when you are in touch ... maybe this is too much
+-delete msg
 - on every action like [delete/accept/block connection, logout etc] create a popup that if user wanna do this,, will have yes no option
 - username can not be changed , add regex for usernmae , set criteria (username can only be in lowercase, cannot start with digits and characters)